Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 Jim finds the map in Billy’s sea chest and Billy dies dramatically afterwards.
 Horrified, Jim, Gonzo and Rizzo run out of Billy’s room down to the tavern area…only to find pirates breaking in!

-Panicking, Jim runs to Mrs. Bluveridge’s room.
+Panicking, Jim runs to Mrs. Bulveridge’s room.
 She wakes up and let’s Jim into the room while Gonzo and Rizzo are trying to figure out how to use a gun in the back room of the tavern downstairs.
-Cutting back to Mrs. Bluveridge’s room, the pirates are banging on the door!
+Cutting back to Mrs. Bulveridge’s room, the pirates are banging on the door!

-Mrs. Bluveridge tells Jim to take the back stairs which can be accessed through a side door in her room.
+Mrs. Bulveridge tells Jim to take the back stairs which can be accessed through a side door in her room.
 She tells him to “Run!” as she turns around to the door being blasted open.
-Being the awesome person she is, she starts kicking Muppet pirate ass!
+Being the awesome person she is, she starts kicking muppet pirate ass!

 Gonzo and Rizzo are discovered in the back room having spilled gun powder everywhere…they light the gun powder on accident and run!
 This scene is very comical and feels incredibly cartoony.
 With everyone running around in circles to avoid the trail of lighted gun powder.

-Mrs. Bluveridge breaks out of the tavern by kicking her way through a downstairs window carrying several Muppet pirates!
+Mrs. Bulveridge breaks out of the tavern by kicking her way through a downstairs window carrying several muppet pirates!
 “I’ll be fine boys!
 Run for it!”
 She then yells at the Muppet’s she’s been pummeling: “Who’s gonna clean all this up?”

-We suspect that the Pirates that messed up Mrs. Bluveridge’s tavern are definitely going to have a hand in cleaning up the mess and rebuilding!
-We potatoes love this for Mrs. Bluveridge!
+We suspect that the Pirates that messed up Mrs. Bulveridge’s tavern are definitely going to have a hand in cleaning up the mess and rebuilding!
+We potatoes love this for Mrs. Bulveridge!

 The boys run and we fade to black.
 The next morning, Jim, Gonzo, and Rizzo are travelling through an unidentified sea side port looking for someone willing to fund this crazy adventure.
 Jim finds a ship building company called “Trelawney and Son’s Master Ship Builders”.